 By Dr Michael MacDonald

-Specializations in cardiology include adult, pediatric, interventional, congenital, heart failure, electrophysiology and preventative cardiology.
+Cardiology specialisations include adult, pediatric, interventional, congenital, heart failure, electrophysiology and preventive cardiology.

 Cardiothoracic surgeons can specialize in two main areas, cardiac surgery or thoracic surgery.

 Cardiologists and cardiac surgeons treat the same areas of the body, but they do not play the same role.
 Cardiologists can diagnose heart problems, perform minimally invasive procedures, and provide long-term treatment.

 Cardiac surgeons work on cardiologists' advice and provide treatment of complicated surgical procedures.
 They rarely see their patients outside of surgical consultation, operation, and early aftercare.

 Together, they offer a comprehensive team to help improve and save patients' lives.